Tree Preservation Orders (TPOs)

 View the TPO map

-If you are planning to carry out any work to trees on your property and you are not sure if there is a TPO then you should contact us.
+If you are planning to carry out any work to trees on your property and you are not sure if there is a TPO then you should contact us to check.

 Current provisional TPOs